puzzle/ansible-training/content/en/docs/04/04/_index.en.md

 It's a best practice to use cronjobs to trigger `ansible-pull` run at a regular basis.
 Do the following on node1:

 * Create a cronjob `/etc/cron.d/ansible-pull`.
-This cronjob should run every minute as user root the ansible-pull command from Task 2.
+This cronjob should run every minute as user ansible the ansible-pull command from Task 2.
 * Now remove the existing `/etc/motd` file and use the command `watch` to show the content of `/etc/motd` every second.
 We want to observe that our cronjob runs the `ansible-pull` command again and restore the previously deleted MOTD-file

 ### Task 4